-Some disorders, such as haemophilia and muscular dystrophy, are only found in boys (although girls may carry the disorder in their chromosomes and pass it on to their sons).

-Tell your midwife or doctor if these or other genetic disorders run in your family, as it may then be important to know your baby's sex.
+Some conditions, such as haemophilia and muscular dystrophy, are only found in boys (although girls may carry the condition in their chromosomes and pass it on to their sons).
+Tell your midwife or doctor if these or other genetic conditions run in your family, as it may then be important to know your baby's sex.